Wednesday, May 23, 2012

 Let's not forget about '37, '45 unclaimed years and the '66 and '77 screwjobs

-That's right, if Alabama claimed outright bogus national championships, then why don't they make a claim from the aforementioned years?
+That's right, if Alabama claimed outright bogus national championships, then why don't they make a claim for ANY of the aforementioned years in which they rightfully deserved the national championship?

-Since people like to talk about Alabama screwing teams out of national championships, what about the years Alabama was screwed out of a title?
+Since people like to talk about Alabama screwing teams out of national championships, what about the years Alabama was screwed out of a title as well?

 After winning the Super Bowl that year, Vince Lombardi was asked if there was "any doubt the Packers were the best team in all of football", to which he replied, "I don't know... we haven't played Alabama yet!"